-Board and auditor elected for 2020/2021 Chair: Charlotte Axelsson Directors: Lars Erik Fredriksson, Tomas Werngren and Susanna Widaeus.
-Agneta Kores stepped down at AGM 2020 Auditor: Gunilla Andersson (EY)
+Board and auditor elected for 2021/2022 Chair: Charlotte Axelsson Directors: Lars Erik Fredriksson, Tomas Werngren and Susanna Widaeus Auditor: Gunilla Andersson (FY)

 The fee paid to the board chair is SEK 160 (160) thousand.
 The fee paid to directors elected by the AGM is SEK 80 (80) thousand.
 No fee is paid to directors employed by the Government Offices.